 Highly

-Effective Broadband Acoustic Control If you have a home theater which quickly
+Effective Broadband Acoustic Control If you have a home theater with too much

-fills up with noise, our Coffered Ceiling may be exactly what
+reverberation, our Coffered Ceiling may be exactly what you

-you need to help calm things down without turning down the
+need to help control the sound without turning down the volume.

-have large areas of glass windows, hard surface floors and
+of glass windows, hard surface floors and sheetrock ceilings.

-sheetrock ceilings.
-When sound builds up in your theater,
+When sound builds up in your theater, multiple reflections

-horizontal reflections quickly fill the room with noise.
-Likewise,
+quickly fill the room with noise.
+This noise can cause a lack

-in mitigating noise issues such as this, and have specified
+we specialize in mitigating noise issues such as this, and

-the Coffered Ceiling for countless dozens of projects.
+have specified the Coffered Ceiling for countless dozens of

 Easy